For expats moving to Denmark, there's a lot to be delighted about.

 Due to a robust public healthcare system, the private healthcare system in Denmark is quite small.
 However, the services in the private system are superior.
 Public healthcare facilities are overcrowded, which is not the case when seeking treatment in a private health facility.
 Private health services can be a costly affair if you attempt to use them without expat health insurance.

-Why Do You Need Expat Health Insurance?
+Why Do You Need Expat Health Insurance in Denmark?

 As an expat in Denmark, you will be eligible to apply for a CPR number and then the yellow health card only after having stayed in the country longer than three months.
 This means that during the first three months, if you need any medical treatment, you will have to pay for it upfront.